 In Sept 2017, Members of the S4LA team visited Yiben to help celebrate the achievements and strengthen the service connections.
 It was a heartwarming and successful trip.
 The facilities were approved by the Ministry of Health and Sanitation as a Maternal and Child Health Post, and some outreach services began.

 Pioneers of healthcare for Yiben, Nurses Adama Barrie and Tenneh Manseray both speak the local language and have been happily embraced by the community.

 The Yiben clinic is overseen by the Community Health Officer at the Fadugu Health Centre under the District Medical Team.
 It is officially included in the national staffing, medical supply chain and referral system.

-The clinic staff and community have Mallam’s ongoing organisational commitment and support.
-S4LA continues to support access to additional facilities, programs and services – currently funding nurses’ accommodation and a monthly budget for maintenance and essentials not provided by the government.
+The clinic staff and community have Mallam’s ongoing commitment and support.
+S4LA continues to support maintenance and improvements and provides a monthly budget for essentials not provided by the government.

 Sustaining services and improving facilities…